sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 # Lab: Explore access management in Azure AD with Conditional

 ## Lab scenario
 In this lab, you will explore conditional access MFA, from the perspective of an admin and a user.
-As the admin, will create an policy which will require a user to go through multi-factor authentication when accessing a cloud based Microsoft Azure Management application.
+As the admin will create a policy that will require a user to go through multi-factor authentication when accessing a cloud-based Microsoft Azure Management application.
 From a user perspective, you will see the impact of the conditional access policy, including the process to register for MFA.

 **Estimated Time**: 10-15 minutes

-#### Task 1: In this task you, as the admin, will reset the password for the user Debra Berger.
+#### Task 1: In this task, you, as the admin, will reset the password for the user Debra Berger.
 This step is needed so you can initially sign in as the user in subsequent tasks.

 1. Open Microsoft Edge.
 In the address bar enter **portal.azure.com**.

-2. Sign in with the credentials provided in the **Enviornment Details** Tab.
+2. Sign in with the credentials provided in the **Environment Details** Tab.
     1. In the Sign in window enter **odl_user_xxxxx@xxxxx.onmicrosoft.com** (where xxxxx is your unique tenant ID provided by your lab provider) then select **Next**.
     1. Enter the admin password which should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.